ApryseSDK/pdftron-react-native/README.md

 ##### hideAnnotationToolbarSwitcher
 bool, optional

 Defines whether to show the toolbar switcher in the top toolbar.
-Default to true.
+Default to false.
 ##### hideTopToolbars
 bool, optional

 Defines whether to show both the top nav app bar and the annotation toolbar.
-Default to true.
+Default to false.
 ##### hideTopAppNavBar
 bool, optional

 Defines whether to show the top nav app bar.
-Default to true.
+Default to false.
 ##### hideToolbarsOnTap
 bool, optional